 At a time when I thought my DJ life was obsolete, Ruby City and SpareParts adapted their annual Bubble Fest as an online event.
-They asked me to record a backyard DJ set for the festival, and I was so relieved to be working again.
-My husband served as cinematographer, and we sorted through tech issues as we went.
+Two summers in a row, they commissioned me to record a backyard DJ set for the festival, and I was so relieved to be working again.
 I chose songs that would be conducive for families at home to feel hopeful and calm during quarantine.
 The mise en scéne will always evoke emotions of early pandemic for me: the sunflowers, the kids\' bubble machine, our chickens.
 Home.
+Video production by Santiago Lopez IV @godiviewproductions

 On Sunday, November 1, 2020, All Saints’ Day and Día de los Muertos Eve, DJ Despeinada, a Chicana spiritual activist from the borderlands of South Texas, broadcast a show entitled “Missing my Muertos” on WFMU’s Radio Row.
 El Día de los Muertos has ancient indigenous roots in what is now known as México with rituals and iconography that evolved after the European conquest and subsequent colonialism.
 More recently, the sacred season has morphed even further due to Coco-fication (thanks, Disney), also known as the pizza effect, in the form of plastic calaveras and Day of the Dead-themed paraphernalia sold at dollar stores and high-end boutiques alike.
 But the bottom line remains the same: this is the season when the dead come home.
 The show will feature music I gathered from my own private playlist of grieving and healing.
 As Nick Cave and friends insist: death is not the end.